 Comedy/ 4 Men, 1 Woman/ Full Length, Two Acts

 (From Northern Lights): “The Fox’s Reward is inspired by a medieval folklore classic, immortalized in the French Renaissance under the title of La Farce de maître Pathelin.
-The central characters are a jocund and truculent Vulpes, a down-and-out “master of the law,” and his conniving wife, vixen Marguerite.
-The two are out to fleece a greedy draper, Jasper.
-His simple-spirited shepherd William, however, may have more wits about him than at first appears.
+The central characters are Vulpes, a down-and-out ‘master of the law,’ and his wife, vixen Marguerite.
+The two are out to fleece a greedy draper.
+Their shepherd William, however, may have more wits about him than at first appears.
 A feeble-minded and ailing-bodied Judge Jeeble completes the cast.

 “The premise works on multiple levels, with fun and puns poked at the foibles of the legal profession, without resorting to clichéd lawyer jokes, but rather by artful craftsmanship of words.
 On the most concrete level, this is about madness and reality, folie à deux and the resulting delusion when others plant their realities in the heads of others . . . .
 Reflecting the current fiasco of corporate America’s relentless greed, we see corruption and gullibility as two all-too human characteristics throughout the ages.
 And who has not at one point rationalized petty behavior?”